Norway fjords

 Bergen and Oslo usually point toward Sognefjord; Ålesund and nearby west-coast bases usually point toward Geirangerfjord.

-Choose the route spine
+Choose the main route

 Decide whether the day depends on rail, cruise, express boat, ferry, scenic road, tunnel, or an overnight base.

-Find the fragile handoff
+Find the tightest connection

 Identify the one train, ferry, road, cruise, shuttle, or return timing that would break the route if it changed.